SpringHan/nvim/README.md

 - [vim-surround](https://github.com/tpope/vim-surround) - A plugin which can change the symbol easily
 - [vim-bookmarks](https://github.com/MattesGroeger/vim-bookmarks) - A Vim plugin for using line-based bookmarks
 - [suda.vim](https://github.com/lambdalisue/suda.vim) - A plugin can make you use sudo in neovim
+- [vim-capslock](https://github.com/SpringHan/vim-capslock) - A plugin can easily change the case.
+- [goyo.vim](https://github.com/junegunn/goyo.vim) - A plugin make you distraction-free writing in Vim.
+- [NoToC.vim](https://github.com/SpringHan/NoToC.vim) - A plugin can control the notes and todos in (Neo)Vim.
+- [NerdCommenter](https://github.com/preservim/nerdcommenter) - Vim plugin for intensely nerdy commenting powers
+- [vim-pdf](https://github.com/makerj/vim-pdf) - A plugin make your vim browse the pdf files.

-## Plugins provider
+## Before using

-#### The most important step
+#### Check the environment

+1. [ ] Python and Python3 installed
+2. [ ] pynvim installed

+#### To check the "health"

-- You can input `:checkhealth` in vim to check if your neovim work well.
+You can run `:checkhealth` in vim to check if your NeoVim work well.

-#### Set your Python3 path
+#### Set your Python path

-You can find the python path or the python3 path in the `init.vim`,and then input your Python3 path.
+You can find the python path or the python3 path in the `init.vim` , and then input your Python3 path.

 Like this:
 ```vim